-- Alignment of executive and stockholder interests by providing incentives linked to operating performance and achievement of cash flow and strategic objectives.
+• Alignment of executive and stockholder interests by providing incentives linked to operating performance and achievement of cash flow and strategic objectives.
 We are committed to creating stockholder value and believe that our executives and employees should be provided incentives through our compensation programs that align their interests with those of our stockholders.
 Accordingly, we provide our executives with annual cash bonus incentives linked to our operating performance.
-In addition, in 2020, we adopted the Omnibus Incentive Plan, pursuant to which we made grants of long-term equity incentive compensation to our directors, certain of our officers and other employees beginning in fiscal year 2021, as described below.
+In addition, in 2020, we adopted our Omnibus Incentive Plan, pursuant to which we made grants of long-term equity incentive compensation to our directors, certain of our officers and other employees beginning in fiscal year 2021, as described below.
 In 2013, we adopted the Pre-IPO Plan, which, also as described below, is an incentive compensation program that pays annual bonuses based on our free cash flow and offers participants the opportunity to share in appreciation of our common stock.
-For information on the components of our executive compensation programs and the reasons why each is used, see "Components of Executive Compensation" below. - A clear link between an executive's compensation and company-wide performance.
+For information on the components of our executive compensation programs and the reasons why each is used, see "Components of Executive Compensation" below.

+- A clear link between an executive's compensation and company-wide performance.
 Our NEOs have incentive compensation that is tied to company-wide performance.
-In fiscal year 2021, one of our NEOs (Mr. Lousada) participated in the Pre-IPO Plan (Mr. Cooper had previously participated in the Pre-IPO Plan prior to fiscal year 2021).
+In fiscal year 2022, one of our NEOs (Mr. Lousada) participated in the Pre-IPO Plan (Mr. Cooper had participated in the Pre-IPO Plan prior to fiscal year 2021).
+Beginning with the Company's 2023 fiscal year, Mr. Lousada will no longer be entitled to receive cash bonuses under the Pre-IPO Plan.
 As further discussed below, the Pre-IPO Plan was designed to reward our executives' contributions to our free cash flow and long-term value.
 For other executives, their annual incentive bonus is discretionary and designed to reward their achievement of specified key goals, which include, among other things, the successful implementation of strategic initiatives, realizing superior operating and financial performance, and other factors that we believe are important, such as the promotion of an ethical work environment and teamwork within the Company.
-In addition, the Omnibus Incentive Plan, our equity-based compensation plan, allows us to grant a variety of awards, including restricted stock units covering shares of our common stock.
-We believe that the Omnibus Incentive Plan allows us to provide strong long-term performance and retention incentives for executives and increase their vested interest in the performance of the Company and the value of our common stock.
+In addition, our Omnibus Incentive Plan, our equity-based compensation plan, allows us to grant a variety of awards.
+We believe that our Omnibus Incentive Plan allows us to provide strong long-term performance and retention incentives for executives and increase their vested interest in the performance of the Company and the value of our common stock.
 We believe our compensation structure motivates our executives to achieve these goals and rewards them for their significant efforts and contributions to the Company and the results they achieve. - The extremely competitive nature of the media and entertainment industry, and our need to attract and retain the most creative and talented industry leaders.
 We compete for talented executives in relatively high-priced markets, and the Compensation Committee takes this into consideration when making compensation decisions.
 For example, we compete for executives with other recorded music and music publishing companies, other entertainment, media and technology companies, law firms, private ventures, investment banks and many other companies that offer high levels of compensation.
 We believe that our senior management team is among the best in the industry and is the right team to lead us to long-term success.
 Our commitment to ensuring that we are led by the right executives is a high priority, and we make our compensation decisions accordingly.